I. Company name, registered office, purpose and subject of the cooperative

 - The members of the cooperative may request in text form specifying the purpose and grounds the convocation of an extraordinary general meeting.
 At least one-tenth of the members shall be required for this purpose.

-- General meetings shall be convoked through direct notification of all members observing a notice period of at least 14 days, which must lie between the day of the receipt (§6) and the day of the general meeting.
+- General meetings shall be convoked in written form through direct notification of all members observing a notice period of at least 14 days, which must lie between the day of the receipt (§6) and the day of the general meeting.
 With the convocation, the items of business up for resolution must be notified.

 - The agenda shall be determined by the organ convoking the general meeting.
 Members of the cooperative may request in text form specifying the grounds that items of business up for resolution be announced at the general meeting; one-tenth of the members shall be required for this purpose.